About Your Gallery

 When in doubt, do a few test prints before making a sizeable order.

-Your wedding gallery will be active for 12 months, and it is your responsibility to have adequate backups in place.
+Your gallery will be active for 12 months, and it is your responsibility to have adequate backups in place.

-At a minimum, I recommend three backups:
+At a minimum, I recommend two backups:

 Google Drive (Google)

 SD card (we recommend Sandisk, Sony or Samsung brands)